bholeneha/Text_Classification/README.md

 - JS (ES11)
 - consider the use of Tableau
 Layout
-- consideration to be given on how to be included in final presentation
+- consideration to be given on how to be included in final presentation....